-Details of the Notes
+Details of the Bonds

-The Notes will be general obligations of the School District; will be issuable in fully registered form in denominations of \$5,000 each or any whole multiple thereof; and, when issued, will be registered to Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC").
-The Notes will be dated as of the date of their delivery (which is expected to be May 9, 2024) and will bear interest from their date at the respective rates shown on the inside cover hereof.
-The Series 2024A Notes will mature as to principal and interest on November 14, 2024, and the Series 2024B Notes will mature as to principal and interest on May 8, 2025.
-The Notes are not subject to redemption prior to their stated maturity.
-The School District is serving as registrar/paying agent (the "Registrar/Paying Agent") for the Notes.
-See "THE NOTES" for further information.
+The Bonds will be general obligations of the School District; will be issuable in fully-registered form in denominations of \$5,000 each or any whole multiple thereof and, when issued, will be registered to Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC").
+The Bonds will be dated as of the date of their delivery (which is expected to be July 1, 2025), will mature on February 1 in the years and principal amounts shown on the cover hereof, and will bear interest from their date at the rates shown on the cover hereof payable initially on February 1, 2026 and semiannually thereafter on February 1 and August 1 (the "Interest Payment Dates") of each year until they mature.
+Computershare Trust Company, National Association will act as Registrar and Paying Agent (the "Registrar/Paying Agent") for the Bonds.
+See "THE BONDS" for further information.

-Tax Status of Interest on the Notes
+Tax Status of Interest on the Bonds

-In the opinion of Bond Counsel, assuming continuing compliance by the School District with certain covenants, interest on the Notes is excludable from gross income for federal income tax purposes under existing statutes, regulations and judicial decisions.
-Interest on the Notes is not an item of tax preference for purposes of the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended) for the purpose of computing the alternative minimum tax imposed on corporations.
-See "TAX MATTERS" for a brief description of certain federal income tax consequences to certain recipients of interest on the Notes.
-The Notes and the interest thereon will also be exempt from all State, county, municipal and school district and other taxes or assessments imposed within the State of South Carolina, except estate, transfer and certain franchise taxes.
+In the opinion of Bond Counsel, assuming continuing compliance by the School District with certain covenants, interest on the Bonds is excludable from gross income for federal income tax purposes under existing statutes, regulations and judicial decisions.
+Interest on the Bonds is not an item of tax preference for purposes of the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended) for the purpose of computing the alternative minimum tax imposed on corporations.
+See "TAX EXEMPTION" for a brief description of certain federal income tax consequences to certain recipients of interest on the Bonds.
+The Bonds and the interest thereon will also be exempt from all State, county, municipal and school district and other taxes or assessments imposed within the State of South Carolina, except estate, transfer and certain franchise taxes.